chuckh/road-to-polymer/conversion.md

 HTH, Scott

-Michael Bleigh of Divshot.com commets:
+Michael Bleigh of Divshot.com comments:

 I actually like using `[[]]` for all downward bindings and `{{}}` only for potentially upward ones. helps me reason about dataflow as i'm working.
 Use a visual mnemonic: square brackets are walls that don't let anything out. curly brackets are pointed from the data coming back up